morganney/vite-plugin-specifier/README.md

   specifier({
     extMap: {
       '.js': '.mjs',
 +     '.d.ts': 'dual'
     },
   }),
 ],
 ```

-After running the vite build, the `.d.ts` files will have been transformed twice, once to update **relative** specifiers to end with `.mjs`, and once to end them in `.cjs`.
+After running the vite build, the `.d.ts` files will have been transformed twice, once to update **relative** specifiers to end with `.mjs`, and once to end with `.cjs`.
 Your `dist` will now contain the following:

 ```
 .